alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 layout: post
 ---

 Here’s how you can use Facebook’s open-source Prophet library in Google Sheets to create accurate time-series predictions using simple and intuitive parameters.

 <amp-img src="/assets/images/sheets-prophet.png" width="1280" height="720" layout="responsive"></amp-img>

 This is a proof-of-concept solution for Prophet forecasting in Google Sheets.
-You may want to build on this to include additional parameters that will give you greater control over the forecast model.
+You might want to build on this to include additional parameters that will give you greater control over the forecast model.

 ## What is Facebook Prophet?